 We built a traditional Farmhouse Ale base and infused it with Lemon Zest.
 The Lemon Zest gives this beer a bright, fresh lemon flavor that is balanced by the earthy and fruity base.
 Super refreshing and fun!

-White rocky foam on of a sunset gold body.
-Aromas of freshly squeezed lemon balanced by a subtle earthiness.
+White rocky foam on a sunset gold body.
+Aromas of fresh squeezed lemon balanced by a subtle earthiness.
 Large lemon zest flavors accompanied by orange, and apricot.
 Finishes creamy, refreshing, and tart.

 Saisons are very diverse with food as they are acidic, bitter, and fruity.
 Salmon cakes, crab cakes, rib eye, shrimp salad, avocado and tomato salad.
 Thai Red Snapper with spicy tamarind sauce.
 Fried- fish, clams, and calamari.
 Sausages work wonderfully - North African merguez, chorizo, seafood, Toulouse, bratwurst, venison, boudin noir.
 Thai food and Vietnamese food pair wonderfully with Saison.